 If you have a second home and have been managing its short-term rentals on your own, you’ve likely run into what hundreds of other second homeowners have experienced: Your vacation home has become a burden, not a joy.

-It’s not uncommon to hit this wall, and indeed the stress of owning, maintaining, and renting a second home has helped fuel the extraordinary growth in the vacation rental management industry.
-As a result, you now have dozens of options when it comes to choosing a vacation rental management company.
+It’s not uncommon to hit this wall, and indeed the stress of owning, maintaining, and renting a vacation home has helped fuel the extraordinary growth in the vacation rental property management industry.
+As a result, you now have dozens of options when it comes to choosing vacation rental management companies.
 But with such choice comes uncertainty.
 Which vacation rental management company is best?
 Should I choose a local or a national company?
-Why is there such a disparity between different companies’ management fees?
+Why is there such a disparity between different vacation rental management fees?

 Choosing the right property manager doesn’t have to be stressful.
 We’ve put together a list of the most critical questions to ask if you’re currently in talks with a few different property managers.
 How they answer these questions will give you strong insight into what kind of relationship you’ll have with them - and how well your home will be cared for - should you engage in a partnership.